 After a gap of 11 days, DiLauro was tapped to start against in Los Angeles on Sunday afternoon, June 15.
 He would be pitching against future Hall of Famer Don Drysdale.
 DiLauro allowed his first runs in the major leagues—on a home run by Andy Kosco—and Jack suffered his first loss in the majors, 3-2 .
 In his first 22 2/3 innings as a Met, however, he had an ERA of 1.19.

 Six days later he threw another good game against St. Louis at Shea but lost again.
-A two-run home run by opposing pitcher Nelson Briles pushed the only runs against him across the plate.
+A home run by opposing pitcher Nelson Briles and a run-scoring single by Curt Flood pushed the only runs against him across the plate.
 His next outing, other Cardinals hit the ball hard off him as well and he dropped to 0–3.
 After that DiLauro was relegated to the bullpen.
 He picked up his first major league win in relief at Montreal’s Jarry Park in the second game of a doubleheader on July 20.

 “I was no green rookie,” DiLauro told Allen, “I had been around baseball six or seven years by then.
 I felt if I pitched well I would get a chance to make a career.
 I pitched well (a 2.40 ERA in 63 2/3 innings) but it didn’t matter.
 I wasn’t very comfortable with Gil Hodges there.
 He just never talked to me.
 I don’t think he talked to anybody other than his coaches.
 I don’t think there was a single player on that team who had a one-to-one with Gil.”